 In March 2005, COAF entered into a revolving warehouse credit facility collateralized by a security interest in certain auto loan assets (the "Capital One Auto Loan Facility II").
-As of March 31, 2005, the Capital One Auto Loan Facility II had the capacity to issue up to \$750.0 million in secured notes.
+The Capital One Auto Loan Facility II has the capacity to issue up to \$750.0 million in secured notes.
 The Capital One Auto Loan Facility II has a renewal date of March 27, 2006.
 The facility does not have a final maturity date.
 Instead, the participant may elect to renew the commitment for another set period of time.
 Interest on the facility is based on commercial paper rates.